Tuple¶

 Represents a generic heterogeneous container type akin to records and structs in other HDLs.

-type is created by describing the fields it consists
+A concrete Tuple type is created by describing the fields it consists

 of.
-There are two ways of creating a concrete Tuple
+There are two ways of creating a concrete Tuple type: with or

 without specifying the names of the fields.
 If field names are unimportant, the